The Garden Grazer

 Storing

-Store leftovers in an airtight container in the refrigerator.
-We find they keep well in the fridge for about 3-4 days.
+Store the leftovers in an airtight container in the refrigerator.
+I find it keeps in the fridge for about 3-4 days.

-Fresh garden salsa in a glass bowl with serving spoon
+Overhead view of fresh garden salsa in a white serving bowl with tortilla chips

-For more inspiration, also browse all fresh tomato recipes or summer recipes.
+For more inspiration, also browse all vegan tomato recipes or summer recipes.

-Tortilla chip dipping into a bowl of fresh salsa
+A tortilla chip dipping into a bowl of fresh garden salsa

 Print Recipe Pin Recipe Comment